osban/mowr/README.md

 collection.deleteOne(query, options)
 collection.deleteMany(query, options)
 ```
 Options are always optional, and passed as object.

 When connecting, 'mongodb://' is prepended if needed, and `useUnifiedTopology` is set to `true` (pass it as option to set it to `false`).

 The `query` field can be an `_id` string (Mowr will convert it to an ObjectID) or a query object.

+Depending on if an object or array is passed in, `insert` will call `insertOne` or `insertMany`.

 When passing options using `find`, `findCur`, `findOne`, make sure to use a query (can be `{}`).